Iso Vasikkasaari

 Iso Vasikkasaari is one of the outdoor islands in Espoo, Finland.
 It is located about a kilometre east-southeast from the Nuottaniemi boat harbour in Matinkylä.
 The island is officially part of Matinkylä, the shortest distance between the island and the continent is less than half a kilometre.
-A distinctive feature of the island is its local nomenclature related to ancient Greece.
+A distinctive feature of the island is its local nomenclature related to ancient Greece that is located in private area of the island.
+Visitors can reach the island by scheduled public boats from harbours in Haukilahti, Nokkala and Suomenoja during summer season (May-September) - schedules and timetables are updated at Visit Espoo official tourist information website.

 Geography

 The wooden viewing tower on Iso Vasikkasaari.

 A view of a beach on the island.